wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;Well, it is deep mystery to me.
 I am a simple man.

-**M:**&ensp;It is you who are deeply complex, mysterious, hard to understand.
+**M:**&ensp;It is you who are deeply complex, mysteriöus, hard to understand.
 I am simplicity itself compared to you.
 I am what is — without any distinction whatsoëver into inner and outer, mine and yours, good and bad.
 What the world is, I am; what I am, the world is.

-**Q:**&ensp;How does it happen that each man creates his own world?
+**Q:**&ensp;How does it happen that each man creätes his own world?

 **M:**&ensp;When a number of people are asleep, each dreams his own dream.
 It is only on awakening the question of many different dreams arises and dissolves when they are all seen as dreams, as something imagined.